tid-kijyun/Kanna/README.md

 1. In the project settings add `$(SDKROOT)/usr/include/libxml2` to the "header search paths" field
 1. Add libxml2.dylib to "Link Binary With Libraries"

+*Note: For manually, this library don't need import and namespace in your code.*

 ### Swift1.2（deprecated）
 #####Cocoapods